fifi000/santa-erp/readme.md

 Santa can perform the standard CRUD operations both on Elves and Items.
 He can also assign both Items and Holidays to Elves.

+### Authentication

+User can sign-up and sign-in.
+Passwords are hashed using `bcrypt`.

+In order to register use `/auth/register` endpoint with `POST` method and provide `username` and `password` in the request body.

+Remember your `username` and `password` as you will need them to get `JWT token`.

+With the `JWT token` you are empowered, like Frodo with the **One Ring** to rule them all, so act wisely.
+Now you can access additionally:

+- `/auth/users/me` - get your user info
+- `/auth/time` - get current time

+Be aware that `JWT token` expires after 30 minutes.

 ## Models

 ``` python